avivsarig/avivsarig/README.md

-# 🚀 Aviv Sarig
+# Aviv Sarig

 👋 Hi, I’m [@avivsarig](https://github.com/avivsarig)!

-I'm a backend developer with some Mechanical Engineering background.

-I work part-time in [Belle-AI](https://belle-ai.com/) as a Backend Developer - Working on our API and other components.
+I'm a developer in Pure Storage, helping to imporve our MDM systems 🚀

+I also do some magic in [Belle-AI](https://belle-ai.com/) 💙

 📍 Based in Prague, Czech Republic

-## 🔍 What I'm looking for:
-- 👀 Full-time Backend job to gain more hands-on experience
-- 🌍 Open to remote opportunities

 ## 🎨 Tech Stack: